JamesMcMahon/jamesmcmahon.github.io/content/resume/index.md

 description = "James McMahon's resume: showcasing expertise in XP practices, TDD, and leading dev teams to deliver efficient and impactful software solutions."
 +++

-Experienced Staff Engineer with a startup background, specializing in Test-Driven Development (TDD), lean practices, and Extreme Programming (XP) agile methodologies.
+Experienced Staff Engineer with a background spanning startups and large enterprises, specializing in pragmatic agile methodologies, TDD, and lean product practices.
-Skilled in leading teams, building greenfield applications, modernizing legacy systems, and mentoring engineers to deliver impactful, high-quality software.
+Skilled in leading teams, delivering greenfield applications, modernizing legacy systems, and managing portfolios.
+Highly adaptable and quick to master new business domains, delivering impactful solutions while mentoring engineers and advancing practices.